Tunelyzer

 • Defaults that auto-populate ("Fuel Type = 93" if that's your usual)

-• Mark a field tune-shared — edit on one log, every sibling with the same tune name picks it up
+• Mark a field tune-shared — edit on one log, every log with the same tune name picks it up

 • Auto-open the card on every import (one toggle in Preferences)